samsonframework/behat-extension/docs/Index.md

 For creating separate project related feature context to have a beautiful classes structure you should create new feature context classes in the same namespace to give ability Behat to use composer PSR-4 autoloading feature, for example if you want to create OrderFeatureContext class then you need to repeat same steps as described in installation section of this document for new FeatureContext file except changing ```composer.json```.

-> You should decide if you need step definitions from ```\samsonframework\behatextension\GenericFeatureContext``` and if yes then you can just extend you FeatureContext class in other created FeatureContext classes, this will give you ability to create generic project related steps definition in one place
+> You should decide if you need step definitions from ```\samsonframework\behatextension\GenericFeatureContext``` and if yes then you can just extend you FeatureContext class in other created FeatureContext classes, this will give you ability to create generic project related steps definition in one place.

 # Generic functions and step definitions